ICube-Robotics/iiwa_ros2/README.md

 **NOTE:** All security modes (T1, T2, AUTO) are supported.

 ### On ROS2 side:
-The `iiwa_bringup` package contains 3 launch files: 2 examples and the main driver launcher
+The `iiwa_bringup` package contains 3 main launch files: 2 examples and the main driver launcher
 - `joy_servo_teleop.launch.py` - launches a fake robot controlled by a joystick using `moveit_servo`
 - `iiwa_pose_tracking.launch.py` - launches a fake robot tracking a pose pusblished in topic `\target_pose` using pose tracking capabilities of`moveit_servo`
 - `iiwa.launch.py` - is the main launcher giving access to all feaures of the driver.